torrentails/noscript-notification/README.md

     require './noscript-min.php';
     ?>

-Make sure your main div is set to `display:hidden` and that it has the ID as above.
+Make sure your main div is set to `display:none` and that it has the ID as above.
 For example:

     <div id='<?php echo MAINDIV; ?>' style='display:none;'>